devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-11-26/assignment.md

   - `netstat`
   - `assert()`
   - `DEBUG()` macro (variadic)
-  - use Netcat for testing/probing
+  - use Netcat / Socat for testing/probing
   - traffic dump (`tcpdump` or `tshark` or `snoop` or Wireshark)

 # TCP experiments